A draft Better Bills Guideline (Version 2) was published on 23 September 2022 for consultation to make minor amendments to the guideline.

 On 31 March 2022, the AER published the final Better Bills Guideline.

-On 16 April 2020, the Hon Angus Taylor MP (then Minister for Energy and Emissions Reduction, now Minister for Industry, Energy and Emissions Reduction), submitted a rule change request to amend the National Energy Retail Rules on behalf of the Australian Government.
+On 16 April 2020, the Hon Angus Taylor MP (then Minister for Energy and Emissions Reduction), submitted a rule change request to amend the National Energy Retail Rules on behalf of the Australian Government.